lamemakes/pilot-drive/docs/source/tutorials/installation.rst

 Install
 ^^^^^^^^^^^^^^^^^^^^

-To quick start your installation of PILOT Drive, you can use the included installer, via:
+To quick start your installation of PILOT Drive, you can pip via:

 .. code-block:: sh

-   sudo python3.11 -m pip install pilot-drive         # Install from PyPi sudo python3.11 -m pilot_drive --setup             # Run PILOT Drive installer
+   sudo python3.11 -m pip install pilot-drive         # Install from PyPi sudo python3.11 -m pilot_drive                     # Start PILOT Drive

-This will lead you through all the configuration steps to ensure PILOT Drive is configured quickly and properly based on the machine it's running on.
+From here, you can navigate to ``http://localhost:8002`` in your browser to access the UI.

 Manual install
 ----------------------